 Tell us a little about your students.
 Can you see how having a comprehensive natural childbirth education is positively impacting their birth experiences?

-We would love it if you would share with us your favorite student birth experience so far.
+We would love it if you would share (with permission) with us your favorite student birth experience so far.

 To close, tell us how you see natural childbirth education changing lives and birth in the world.